 Is Mexico in North America?
 (According to Wikipedia, it's in North America but not in Northern America.
 And it's in Middle America but not in Central America.)

-kate_nepveu: sleeping cat carved in brown wood (wood cat)
+kate_nepveu: sleeping cat carved in brown wood (Default)

 I would rather the location field be like tag autocomplete--here are some options, but put your own in and that's fine.
 Add a note saying that this field is used for searches so it's helpful to make sure your spelling is correct and you're done.
 Anything else is unnecessarily complicated for DW and potentially hurtful for users.